Blogs

 Both reconciliations should be completed as often as necessary and as soon as possible.
 To assess frequency, firms should consider business risks it is exposed to.

-Any discrepancies – and reasons for discrepancies – must be promptly identified and corrected.
+Any discrepancies – and reasons for differences – must be promptly identified and corrected.
 This will involve paying the shortfall or withdrawing excess unless discrepancies can be attributed to timing differences.

-Where differences cannot be easily resolved, firms should assume greater amounts to cover a payment or withdrawal.
+Where differences cannot be quickly resolved, firms should assume greater amounts to cover a payment or withdrawal.

 Reconciliations are the backbone of the safeguarding process.
-We’d recommend using a fully capable automated solution, such as AutoRek’s dedicated solution for EMI, PIs and credit unions.
-By streamlining the reconciliations process, including any FX transaction involved, it will ensure accurate, efficient reporting.
+We’d recommend using a competent automated solution, such as AutoRek’s dedicated solution for EMI, PIs and credit unions.
+Streamlining the reconciliations process, including any FX transaction involved, it will ensure accurate, efficient reporting.